auivanau/auivanau.github.io/_litreview/2025-11-20-ai-radonc-workflow.md

 >
 > Let me know so I can tailor the research accordingly.

 I picked **Clinical Workflow Efficiency**, Curious to see what how AI would perform.
 I expected maybe a page or two like a brief wikipedia article.
 But I was seriously blown away.

-Here we go:
+My final thoughts on this review are at the end.

 ## Introduction